Displeasurehindukush153/Virtublic_Theory/README.md

 Δ(Π₀, Πmeta) = 0  ←→  system is closed
 ```

+The **single unclosed element** of the system is made explicit: not
+a threshold of initial participants, but the conditions under which
+the Virtublican Party transfers genesis governance parameters to
-The **single unclosed element** of the system is made explicit: the threshold of 1,000 citizens for system genesis is an empirical parameter, not a structurally derived invariant.
-The Virtublian party as temporary custodian reproduces at the meta-level the same problem (T12) it diagnoses at the object level.
-This is not a theoretical gap to be resolved within the matrix — it is a constitutional act.
+citizen governance.
+The Party as temporary custodian reproduces at
+the meta-level the same problem (T12) it diagnoses at the object
+level.
+This is not a theoretical gap to be resolved within the
+matrix — it is a constitutional act: the explicit, irrevocable,
+on-chain formalisation of the moment at which custodianship ends
+and sovereignty begins.

+The transfer is automatic and unconditional: upon reaching the
+defined threshold of verified citizens, genesis governance parameters
+pass to citizen governance via smart contract.
+The Party retains no
+special protocol rights unavailable to any other verified citizen
+after that point.
+The threshold itself is an operational parameter
+of constitutional design — the point at which statistical Sybil
+resistance (P13) becomes structurally reliable — not a condition
+of the system's existence or legitimacy.

 ```
-Δ_bootstrap ≠ 0  ↔  Virtublic is in constitutional formation
+Δ_bootstrap ≠ 0  ↔  Virtublic in constitutional formation;
+Party operates as temporary custodian
-Δ_bootstrap = 0  ↔  Digital Census v2 launched ∧ governance transfer conditions on-chain
+Δ_bootstrap = 0  ↔  Transfer conditions on-chain ∧
+no_privileged_actor verified ∧
+governance irrevocably with citizens
 ```

 ---